EXCLUSIVE-Fearing Huawei curbs, Deutsche Telekom tells Nokia to shape up

 Deutsche Telekom's European Vendor Maphttps://tmsnrt.rs/2S4Z0eU

-(Reporting by Douglas Busvine; Additional reporting by Tarmo Virki and Mathieu Rosemain; Editing by Jonathan Weber and Mark Potter)
+(Reporting by Douglas Busvine; Additional reporting by Tarmo Virki and Mathieu Rosemain; Editing by Jonathan Weber, Mark Potter and Carmel Crimmins)

 ((douglas.busvine@tr.com; +49 30 2888 4084; Reuters Messaging: douglas.busvine.thomsonreuters.com@reuters.net))